 The Council Chamber of King Parakramabahu is another great construction that can be found in the Palace Complex of King Parakramabahu, just opposite the Royal Palace.
 This stone building has three steps and two beautiful stone lions at the entrance.
 You will also find rows of elephants at the bottom, while the second level is decorated with lions.

 5. Vatadage - 39

 The Polonnaruwa Vatage is an amazing archeological treasure known for its beautiful carvings and religious significance.
-It is one of the most preserved ruins from the Polonnaruwa Kingdom and is a highlight of the ancient city.
+It is one of the best-preserved ruins from the Polonnaruwa Kingdom and a highlight of the ancient city.
 It is believed to be a sacred site that used to hold the tooth relic of Buddha.
 What stands now is beautiful architecture and craftsmanship that showcases intricate carvings at the entrance of the staircase.
 You can also see the well-known moonstone carvings at the foot of the first flight of steps at the northern entrance.

 6. Lankathilaka Image House

 Lankathilaka Viharaya is the largest image house built in ancient Sri Lanka by the Great King Parakramabahu.
 This impressive stone building has a huge statue inside and outer walls that are incredibly thick.
 You can find wonderfully carved details of palaces and gods all over the brick structure.
 The stucco relief sculpture on the exterior walls also shows South Indian influence.
 It is a place you shouldn’t miss during your visit to Polonnaruwa.

 7. Rankoth Vehera (Rankoth Dagaba)